Cross-Continental-Development/CMPG323_Project/README.md

 -** Start backend Server via the command
 -	npm start

+## Frontend Overview
+The frontend is designed to deliver a user-friendly and responsive interface, styled using `CSS/home.css`.

+### Key Pages:
+- **Home Page (`index.html`)**: Provides an overview of the platform and quick links to various sections.
+- **User Authentication Pages (`login.html`, `register.html`)**: Enables user login, registration, and password recovery.
+- **Dashboard (`dashboard.html`)**: Displays dynamic content and statistics from the backend.
+- **Moderation Panel**: Allows moderators to review and approve or reject documents.
+- **Upload Page**: Enables users to upload and tag educational documents.

+### CSS Styling:
+- **Path**:`CSS/home.css`
+- **Description**: Provides consistent styling across all pages, with responsive design for different screen sizes.
+The stylesheet covers:
+  - Layout and spacing
+  - Typography and color schemes
+  - Button and input field styles
+  - Form validation indicators

 ## Licence
 -** The project is licenced under CC BY-NC-ND 4.0.
 A copy of the licence can be viewed at https://creativecommons.org/licenses/by-nc-nd/4.0/